-Delma Boggs to move, Raymond Beggs to second:
+Delma Boggs moved, Raymond Beggs seconded:

-Conference cautiously welcomes the independent review of education in Northern Ireland arising from the New Decade, New Approach (NDNA) document, agreed by the main political parties in January 2020.
+"Conference cautiously welcomes the independent review of education in Northern Ireland arising from the New Decade, New Approach (NDNA) document, agreed by the main political parties in January 2020.

 Conference is concerned, however, about the makeup of the panel.